precog/matryoshka/README.md

 The NoSQL analytics engine that powers SlamData.

-This is the open source site for SlamData for people who want to hack on or contribute to the development of SlamData.
+This is the open source site for SlamData for people who want to hack on or contribute to the development of SlamEngine.

 **For pre-built installers for the SlamData application, please visit the [official SlamData website](http://slamdata.com).**